Looking for the best things to do in Kansas City? We’ve put together a list to help you plan your next trip.

 This is a popular spot amongst tourists and locals.
 It is home to an amazing collection of rare European, American, and Asian art, but it also has a huge outdoor area with sculptures and plenty of grass to enjoy a beautiful afternoon.

 After a recent $8 million renovation, the museum has great interactive exhibits and the pieces are displayed beautifully.
 Our favorite part of the museum were the toys through the decades, where we reminisced seeing toys from the 80s and 90s.

-6. Browse Giant Books at the Kansas City Public Library
+5. Browse Giant Books at the Kansas City Public Library

 The city’s library has created the perfect photo op for any bibliophile.
 Besides having a beautiful library, they have created a row of giant books along the outside of the parking structure.